zzzprojects/learn-orm/tutorials/mvc-pattern/entity-framework.md

  - The name of the connection string that will be specified in the `web.config` is passed into the constructor.
  - The connection string contains information such as database name, database server, and how the application will authenticate towards the database server.
  - Our database server is **localhost**, the name of the database is **Test**, and we are using **Integrated Security**, which means that the application will use the current windows credentials to authenticate with the database server.
- - When configuring the application with Database First approach, the EDMX wizard will create a new connection string entry with the same name that is passed to the constructor of the context class.
+ - When configuring the application with Database First approach, the EDMX wizard will create a new connection string entry with the same name passed to the constructor of the context class.

 ```csharp
 <connectionStrings>